fribes/attical_hack/nebula/level15/README.md

 Let's invoke a shell [see source](fakelib.c)

-This library needs to have all its dependencies linked statically, whereas being a shared lib itself, hence the flags in [Makefile].
+This library needs to have all its dependencies linked statically, whereas being a shared lib itself, hence the flags in [Makefile](Makefile).